SuperTradeCoin/supertradecoin/doc/bootstrap.md

 **For OSX users:**
 Open Finder by pressing Press [shift] + [cmd] + [g] and enter:

-    ~/Library/Application Support/MineGoldCoin/
+    ~/Library/Application Support/SuperTradeCoin/

 **For Linux users:**
 The directory is hidden in your User folder.
 Go to:

-    ~/.minegoldcoin/
+    ~/.supertradecoin/

 ### Importing the blockchain
-Now start the MineGoldCoin Core client software.
+Now start the SuperTradeCoin Core client software.
 It should show "Importing blocks from disk" like the image below.
 ![Fig5](img/dogestrap2.png)
 Wait until the import finishes.
 The client will download the last days not covered by the import.
 Congratulations you have successfully imported the blockchain!